-Here, I should add that even though I highly recommend staying in Rosewood San Miguel, there were many other hotels in this histrical town.
-As we walked around, we saw many small and cute bed and breakfast type hotels that you can stay.
+Here, I should add that even though I highly recommend staying in Rosewood San Miguel, there were many other hotels in this historical town.
+As we walked around, we saw many small and cute bed and breakfast-type hotels where you can stay.

 El Tianguis on Artesanal – Saturday Local Farmer’s Market